rlangbehn/mybot_ws/README.md

 ## WTF?
 (What's this for?)

-I wanted to build a ROS powered robot called Speedy and I needed a stable development environment that would work on my mac (and possibly windows) and I needed a walkthrough.
+I wanted to build a ROS powered robot and I needed a stable development environment that would work on my mac or Windows/WSL and I needed a walkthrough.
 My ultimate goal is to simulate a complete robot and use a complete virutal environment to implement machine learning for improvements.

 I couldn't find much by way of a walkthrough but I did find [this excellent tutorial](http://moorerobots.com/blog/post/1) but it was a little out of date and also wasn't going to work on OSX.
 This should work on OSX and Linux.